The St. James: PSFS headquarters and York Row

-Construction
+Construction and post-construction

-After its announcement in 1995, the project stalled because P&A Associates was unable to find investors to finance the project.
-Investors were skeptical that luxury residential apartments outside the Rittenhouse Square neighborhood in Center City could be successful.
-The delay allowed another developer to announce an agreement to acquire the property.
+After its announcement in 1995, the project stalled because P&A Associates was unable to obtain financing.
+Investors were skeptical about the success potential for luxury residential apartments outside the Rittenhouse Square neighborhood in Center City.
+In 1998, developer Carl Dranoff, from Narbeth Pa, announced his firm was considering developing the block on Washington Square (described as “long-neglected”) into a 35-story rental property, including rehabbing the “derelict” PSFS Bank and York row houses.
+As part of his financial package, Dranoff would use “tax increment financing” (TIF) approved by the Philadelphia City Council.
+The complex, to be named St. James Court, would be the first new Philadelphia high rise since 1987.
 In March 1999, Chicago-based developer the Barton Group announced its plan to build a 37-story, 322-unit luxury residential tower.
 The Barton Group's plan would also incorporate the PSFS headquarters building and York Row into the tower.

 At the end of the 1990s, Philadelphia was experiencing a condominium boom, with more than 70 Center City office and manufacturing buildings being converted into rental and condominium apartments between 1998 and 2004.
 With the residential market in Center City growing, P&A Associates found financing by going into a partnership with real estate firm Boston Financial to fund its planned residential tower.
 Around the same time, the Barton Group ended its intentions with the site and sold its interest in the property to P&A Associates and Boston Financial.
 The tower announced by P&A Associates and Boston Financial would be a 300-unit luxury rental tower called St. James Court, named after an adjacent street.
 The high-rise would still incorporate the preservation efforts for the 19th-century buildings it agreed to in 1995.